 April 23rd, 2021 Brad Hennebert

 The Paycheck Protection Program (PPP) offered a lot of assistance to businesses struggling during the COVID pandemic.
-Originally, businesses that received PPP loans were only able to cover payroll costs, interest on covered mortgage obligations, covered rent obligation payments, and covered utility payments, but could not deduct other corresponding expenses.
+Originally, businesses that received PPP loans were only able to cover payroll costs, some interest on covered mortgages, rent payments, and utilities, but could not deduct other corresponding expenses.

 Read through the IRS guidance

 for more information.
 Also, contact your PPP lender and find out what documentation you need for PPP loan forgiveness applications.